 Steps To Feed A Betta Fish So You Know How Much It Eats

 Okay, so now we’ve covered the basics around what to feed Betta fish, how often, and some rules around when and how.
-The let’s now finish by telling you the exact steps establish a routine.
+Let’s now finish by telling you the exact steps to establish a routine.

-- Use a varied diet, focusing on the proteins we have discussed, also allowing in small amounts of flakes, pellets and vegetable matter.
+- Use a varied diet, focusing on the proteins we have discussed, also allowed in small amounts of flakes, pellets, and vegetable matter.

 - For new fish consider feeding them three times per day, but start with two and if they are happy with that, stick with it.

 - When you feed the fish, give them one or more different types of food, that in total approximately match the size of their eyeball in volume.

 - Gently drop the food onto the surface of the water when your fish is nearby so that it sees this and reacts quickly.